ansys/ansys-sphinx-theme/doc/source/options.rst

 The Ansys Sphinx theme allows you to control what icons are shown in the navigation bar.

-- Conprehensive information on customizing icons is available in `Configure icon links <https://pydata-sphinx-theme.readthedocs.io/en/stable/user_guide/configuring.html?highlight=icons#configure-icon-links>`_ in the documentation for the PyData Sphinx theme.
+- Comprehensive information on customizing icons is available in `Configure icon links <https://pydata-sphinx-theme.readthedocs.io/en/stable/user_guide/configuring.html?highlight=icons#configure-icon-links>`_ in the documentation for the PyData Sphinx theme.
 - For information on using `Font Awesome <https://fontawesome.com/>`, an icon